 Aside from being quite a slow function, GameObject.Find is one example of how awkward the Unity Framework is for big projects development.
 What happens if someone in the team decides to rename the GameObject?
 Should GameObjects renaming or deletion be forbidden?
 GameObject.Find can lead to several run-time errors that cannot be caught at compiling time.
 This scenario could be really hard to manage when dozens of GameObjects are searched through this function.
 GameObject.Find and similar functions should be definitively abolished by the Unity framework (in favour of better alternatives).

 What’s wrong with the Object.FindObjectOfType

-What’s wrong with the Singleton
+What’s wrong with the Singleton Pattern

 Singleton is a controversial argument since the pattern has been invented.
 I am personally against the use of Singleton; every single Singleton class I have encountered so far, led only to design problems hard to fix through refactoring.
-However if you ask me why I am against the Singleton, I will not answer you with the usual answers (they break encapsulation, hide dependencies, make impossible to write proper unit tests, bind the code to the implementation of a service instead of its abstraction, make refactoring really awkward), but with the hindsight of the practice: your code will become unmanageable after a short term.
-This because the use of Singletons come without any design constriction that, while apparently makes the coder life easier, will make it a hell later on, when the code turn in to an incomprehensible blob without a structured flow (spaghetti code).
+However, if you ask me why I am against Singletons, I will not answer you with the usual answers (they break encapsulation, hide dependencies, make it impossible to write proper unit tests, bind the code to the implementation of service instead of its abstraction, make refactoring really awkward, usually create memory leaks), but with the hindsight of the practice: your code will become unmantainable.
+This is because the use of Singletons comes without any design constriction that, while apparently makes the coder life easier, will make it a hell later on, when the code turns into an incomprehensible blob without a structured flow (spaghetti code).